bdwilson/security-guidance/SecurityChecklist.md

 Karma](https://www.creditkarma.com/) and/or [Turbo (by
 Intuit)](https://turbo.intuit.com/) who offer apps that provide this service in hopes that you'll take advantage of their credit offers.

+## Do Not Contact
+[FTC also has a great guide](https://consumer.ftc.gov/unwanted-calls-emails-texts) on how to opt out of junk calls, junk mail, spam email and texts if you're in the US.
+Some of them charge a "processing fee", but it may be worth it depending on how much junk you get.
+I don't know how well these work, but it's certainly an option.
+There is also an option for removing deceased family members from junk mail lists.

 # Credit Card Safety